Mini Gastric Bypass in Mexico Complete Guide: Cost, Process, and Benefits

 • You are above 18 years of age.

-• Your BMI is less than 35, but you have obesity-related issues such as diabetes, high blood pressure, and sleep apnea.
+• Your BMI is 35 or higher, or your BMI is less than 35, but you have obesity-related issues such as diabetes, high blood pressure, and sleep apnea.

-• You are able to follow pre and post-operative instructions.
+• You are able to follow pre and postoperative instructions.

 • You are free from psychological problems and intestinal disorders like GERD.